 Composer

-A native GPU-first node-based image and video editor built from scratch in Rust — where the graph is the document, every parameter animates over time, and generative AI is a native citizen, not a plugin.
+A native GPU-first node-based image and video editor built from scratch in Rust — where the graph is the document, every parameter animates over time, and generative tools are native citizens, not plugins.

 Client